igorge/test-task-echo-client-server/README.md

 will send SESSION, TIME and END requests to echo-server.

 `echo-client.exe 127.0.0.1 random 10`
-will send 10 random rquests and END request to echo-server.
+will send 10 random requests and END request to echo-server.